-I’ve known for awhile this was a recipe I wanted to create.
+I’ve known for a while this was a recipe I wanted to create.
 In fact, I have tried other versions of vegetarian parmesan dishes, but have found many options to be too heavy with breading and ultimately a bit too unhealthy for my taste.
 When I went to the store to purchase ingredients to start recipe testing, I originally planned to buy almond flour.
 However, after seeing the hefty price, I knew I needed a more affordable option.
-Though I can make almond flour at home less expensively than buying it in a store, I actually find it to be a labor-intensive process as well.

 To make this recipe even better, I also made garlic roasted tomatoes (which I actually make about 90% of the time when I eat any sort of pasta dish).
 Now, this is a personal preference, but I love my tomatoes whole and chunky instead of as a sauce.
 After roasting, I simply top my pasta with the tomatoes, layer on some tofu, and top with basil and freshly grated parmesan.
 However, if you are more of a smooth sauce lover, simply add the garlic roasted tomatoes into a blender (maybe even with some fresh basil for good measure?) and blend until it is a sauce-like consistency to top your pasta.

 This recipe can easily be vegan if you decide to forgo some parmesan and is the perfect weeknight dinner to add a healthy twist when you are craving a savory and comforting pasta dish.
 I hope you love this as much as I do and that it becomes a weekly staple dinner in your home!

 This Vegetarian and Gluten-Free Tofu Parmesan is paired with a roasted garlic tomato recipe for the best weeknight dinner recipe.

 - 4 garlic cloves (chopped into medium chunks)